microsoft/Kusto-Query-Language/doc/extractallfunction.md

 ---
 title: extract_all() - Azure Data Explorer
-description: This article describes extract_all() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/03/2022
+description: Lean how to use the extract_all() to extract all matches for a regular expression from a source string. ms.reviewer: alexans ms.topic: reference ms.date: 12/12/2022
 ---
 # extract_all()